Minor-Universal Graph for Graphs on Surfaces: Proofs of the lemmas

-\begin{proof} It is easy to check that $T'_i$ is a major of $T_i$, as it suffices to contract all edges of $E_i$ to obtain a graph isomorphic to $T_i$.
+\begin{proof} It is straightforward to verify that $T'_i$ is a major of $T_i$, since contracting all edges in $E_i$ yields a graph isomorphic to $T_i$.
 By doing this for every $T'_i$ in $G_1$ we get exactly $G$ (up to some isomorphism) since these are the only differences.

-We have seen that the trees $T_i$'s of $\cF$ form a partition of the internal vertices of $G$.
+We have seen that the trees $T_i$ of $\cF$ form a partition of the internal vertices of $G$.
 It follows that $T'_i$ forms a partition of the internal vertices of $G_1$, and $C_i$ as well since $V(T'_i) = V(C_i)$.

-Each $T'_i$ intersects $O$ in exactly one vertex, its anchor, the vertex corresponding to $r_i$ in $T_i$.
+Each $T'_i$ intersects $O$ in exactly one vertex, $r_i$, which was the root of $T_i$.
 In particular, no edge of $T'_i$ belongs to $O$.
-So contracting edges of $E_i$ to get $T_i$ cannot affect the outerface, and thus $G_1$ and $G$ have the same outerface $O$.
+So, contracting edges of $E_i$ to get $T_i$ cannot affect the outerface, and thus $G_1$ and $G$ have the same outerface $O$.